-Anxiety and panic attacks can cause chest pain that may be difficult to distinguish from heart pain.
+Anxiety and panic attacks can cause chest tightness and pain that may be difficult to distinguish from heart pain.
 According to reports, such as a 2015 review in Neurotherapeutics, marijuana use may cause acute anxiety or panic, especially if you smoke a lot of it.

 The Potential Explanation for This Effect

 Based on a 2009 article in the Archives of General Psychiatry, anxiety, fear, paranoia, or psychosis may be caused by activation of certain areas of the brain by delta-9-tetrahydrocannabinol (THC), the main psychoactive component of weed.

 If you have anxiety or a panic attack after smoking weed, your subsequent chest pain may be related to these adverse effects of pot on the brain.
 Hyperventilating because of anxiety and panic can increase your chest pain and create a cycle of more panic and more pain.
 If you hyperventilate, you may also notice numbness and tingling in your hands, fingers, and face.